 Council Tax is not a direct charge for services provided.
 It is a Statutory Tax levied on occupiers (and some owners) of dwellings within the Council's area.
 Council Tax is not a direct charge for individual services received; the amount collected is paid into a central fund to enable the Council to provide services for the benefit of the community as a whole.
-You can find where your council tax is used on our website pages.
+You can find where your Council Tax is used on our website pages.

 In the UK, liability for Council Tax is determined by the Local Government Finance Act 1992.
 This statute, created by a democratically elected Parliament of the United Kingdom which has received the assent of the Crown and subsequent statutory regulations, sets out a local authority's rights to demand Council Tax to fund services and who is liable to pay.